glasser/vote.davidglasser.net/content/post/my-biases.md

 formerly rented in the Mission and SOMA in San Francisco.
 I work at a VC-funded startup in San Francisco; before 2012 I worked at a larger tech company and rode the buses down the peninsula.
 My wife and I own our home.
-I commute daily via BART and rely primarily on walking, BART, biking, and SF Muni to get around.
-We do not own a car though we occasionally borrow one from family or ZipCar and (rarely) use Lyft and taxis.
+I commute daily via BART and rely primarily on walking, BART, biking, AC Transit, and Muni to get around.
+We do not own a car though we occasionally rent or borrow one from family and (rarely) use Lyft and taxis.

 I hope for candidates to match to match my personal beliefs more and more closely as their district shrinks.
 So I often find myself excited about